-Laura Bishop is a composer, arranger, vocalist and multi-instrumentalist.
+Laura Bishop is an ARIA Award nominated composer, arranger, vocalist and multi-instrumentalist.
 Born in Sydney to parents who immersed her in folk music from an early age, Laura studied piano from the age of 4, discovering a keen interest in composition as she progressed through her musical education.
 In 2000, as she started her tertiary studies in composition at the Sydney Conservatorium, she also worked concurrently as a music copyist for the Sydney Olympic Games on works by composers such as Elena Kats Chernin and Richard Mills, being present for the recording & performance of the music by the Sydney Symphony Orchestra for the Opening and Closing Ceremonies of the Games.

 She conducted her work ‘Avivar’ for jazz orchestra on the Sydney Opera House Concert Hall stage for the HSC Encore concert in 1999, and since then has also conducted choral works on the Sydney Town Hall stage.
 Whilst completing her tertiary studies she composed for the Symphony Fellowship String Quartet (artistic director Carl Pini) and the Conservatorium Chamber Choir (director Neil McEwan), the latter work performed at the Verbruggen Hall in 2003.